- Solid at room temperature

 scientific support for the Cholesterol Theory.

-- It was later discover discovered that the author unethically
+- It was later discovered that the author unethically selectively

-selectively analyzed information from only seven countries to
+analyzed information from only seven countries to prove his correlation

 - Began 1948 and involved 6,000 subjects from Framingham, Massachusetts,